Jack in the Box French Fries and Curly Fries

 Jack in the Box food is prepared with shared equipment used for multiple menu items.
 As a result, fries may contain or come into contact with other common food allergens.

-Check the full list of disclosed allergens in Jack in the Box menu items.
+Check the list of allergens in Jack in the Box menu items.

 Nutrition facts, prices, and ingredients are based on available information as of the date of publication.
 Restaurants and food manufacturers may change recipes or formulations without notice.
 Check package labels and ask the product manufacturer or restaurant for the most up-to-date information.
 Unless otherwise stated, %DV is based on a 2,000 calorie diet.
 All reports and reviews published on this site are for informational purposes only.
 NutritionandIngredients.com does not provide healthcare advice or dietary recommendations.
 Always consult your licensed physician for any healthcare or dietary advice.

-Nutrition facts, ingredients, and allergens source: Jack in the Box.
+Nutrition facts, ingredients, and allergens source: Jack in the Box official website.
 Food product images courtesy of Jack in the Box.
 Original designs by Nutrition & Ingredients for purposes of research and commentary related to fast food nutrition.